Martkopi

 The region of Martkopi played a big role during the third millennium BC.
-It is distinguished by many rich burial kurgans, representing the early stage of the Early Kurgan culture of Central Transcaucasia.
+It is distinguished by many rich burial Kurgans, representing the early stage of the Early Kurgan culture of Central Transcaucasia.

+In 1625, Martkopi was a battlefield for a military confrontation between the Georgian Kingdom of Kartli and Safavid Iran.
+The Georgians, led by General Giorgi Saakadze, annihilated an Iranian detachment of Abbas the Great.